 Any government investigation of alleged violations of law could require us to expend significant time and resources in response and could generate negative publicity.
-The occurrence of any event or penalty described above may inhibit our ability to commercialize DSTAT, BCV and any other product candidates and inhibit our ability to generate revenues.
+The occurrence of any event or penalty described above may inhibit our ability to commercialize our product candidates and inhibit our ability to generate revenues.

-Obtaining FDA approval for any one of our products in the United States does not mean we will ever obtain approval for or commercialize DSTAT, BCV, or any other products outside of the United States, nor does approval of any of our products outside the United States mean we will ever obtain approval for or commercialize any other products inside the United States, all of which could limit our ability to realize their full market potential.
+Obtaining FDA approval for any one of our products in the United States does not mean we will ever obtain approval for or commercialize BCV, ONC201, DSTAT, or any other products outside of the United States, nor does approval of any of our products outside the United States mean we will ever obtain approval for or commercialize any other products inside the United States, all of which could limit our ability to realize their full market potential.